 The project results will inform a co-creative conference in Brussels in 2022.
 The conference serves to establish further connections between different stakeholders on the EU level with invited participants from partner countries and to present the project results.

 Videos with statements of stakeholders will be recorded in the course of the just transition conference in Brussels.
 These clips will portray the variety of perceptions on the topic.
-Furthermore, the project team aims to inform the public through cooperations with newspapers in each partner country.
+Additional information will be published via the project website or direct mailing (newsletters, conference documentation).